 V. Officers and Committee of the Division

-- The Committee of the Division (hereinafter called "the Committee") shall consist of the officers of the Division, and five committee-persons.
+- The Committee of the Division (hereinafter called "the Committee") shall consist of the officers of the Division, and five committee persons.
 All members of the Committee shall be Members of the Division and the Society.
-The Committee shall have general charge of the affairs of the Division, and through the Chairperson or Secretary shall report the activities of the Division to the Council of the Society.
+The Committee shall have general charge of the affairs of the Division, and through the Chairperson or Secretary shall report the activities of the Division to the Board of Trustees of the Society.
 The Committee may set an enrollment fee for new members, annual dues for all members, registration fees for persons attending meetings of the Division, or any combination of such fees and dues.
 Fees and dues may be waived by the Committee on an individual basis by request for those Members or Affiliate Members for which payment in United States dollars represents a barrier to membership.

 - The officers of the Committee and of the Division shall be a Chairperson, a Vice-Chairperson, a Secretary, and a Treasurer.
 In addition to the duties specifically assigned to them by these Bylaws, the officers shall discharge the other duties usually incident to their respective officers.